Coachella Rocks California: Guide to Art, Music and Events

 In addition to top performers and local food and brews, the festival also showcases several large-scale art installations.
 Each year’s collection is curated from both established and new artists with a focus on interactivity.

-Those vacationing in the Palm Desert area also have proximity to outdoor adventures, golf, shopping, dining and other fun things to do.
+Those vacationing in the Palm Desert or LaQuinta areas also have proximity to outdoor adventures, golf, shopping, dining and other fun things to do.
 Stay the full week and experience the best of the area’s activities and attractions.
 Visitors will find a top-rated living zoo, hiking trails, art museums and action-packed road tours.